DevExpress/testcafe/docs/articles/documentation/recipes/running-tests-in-firefox-and-chrome-using-travis-ci.md

 ## Step 4 - Add the `test` script to package.json

 To test a project, Travis runs test scripts.
 For Node.js projects, the default test script is `npm test`.
-To tell npm how to run your tests, you need to add the `test` script to the project's package.json file.
-The script should contain a `testcafe` command to run tests on a Sauce Labs browser.
+To tell npm how to run your tests, add the `test` script to the project's package.json file.
+Use `testcafe` command in the script to run tests in Chrome and Firefox.

 ```text
 "scripts": {